Charles C. Igel

 Narration & Storytelling

 Nothing is quite as compelling as a well-told story.
 Since the inception of communication, humans have used the medium of story to share opinions, morals, ideals and ideas, to connect and convince, to search for meaning and to entertain.
-This is true across fields — at a level, Letters and Arts are no more influenced by narrative than the Sciences.
-As Jonathan Haidt argues in The Righteous Mind, “The human mind is a story processor, not a logic processor.”
-The upshot is that narrating non-fiction is little different than narrating fiction.
-The delivery should be just as compelling to the listener.
+As Jonathan Haidt proposes in The Righteous Mind, “The human mind is a story processor, not a logic processor.”
+In short, we are hardwired for storytelling, and a compelling one has a way of swaying both our head and our heart.

 You can find more on my approach to narration and storytelling in my Substack.
-The link at the top the site will take you there.
-And if you’d like to get in touch about a project or training, reach out using the contact form below.
+And if you’d like to get in touch about a project, do reach out using the contact form below.

 Recent Projects